For those who are registering for online mat classes or 1:1s.

 Suitable for all.
 The strength and control combined with the poise and grace of ballet, without any dance experience needed!
 A fantastic workout that combines cardio, strength and control.

 PROPS FOR CLASSES

-- Our suggestions for the Stretch & Fascia Release props are: Rollers, bands, balls of any kind big and little including options like tennis ball/dog ball/fascia ball, barrel, towel, magic circle, block, thick book, hand weights, a couple of rolled up long towels or a second rolled up yoga mat.
+- You will need props for the Stretch & Fascia Release.
+Bring any along as we can make them work, including: Rollers, bands, balls (of any kind like tennis ball/dog ball/fascia ball) towel, block or thick book, hand weights or cans of beans/water bottles, a foam roller or a couple of rolled up long towels or a rolled up yoga mat.
 We will make it all work and adapt!